-Shaw Park Ice Rink - The Shaw Park Ice Rink in Clayton is centrally located and easy to get to whether you are in the city or the county.
-The rink offers public skating sessions most days from the end of November through the end of February.
+Temporarily closed through 2021, Shaw Park Ice Rink in Clayton is centrally located and easy to get to whether you are in the city or the county.
+The rink usually offers public skating sessions most days from the end of November through the end of February.
 The rink does close if warm weather causes unsafe ice conditions.
-There are also special Stick & Puck sessions just for hockey players.
+Shaw offers stick and puck sessions for hockey players.
 Rink workers set up goals on the ice and allow players to practice their hockey skills.

-Skiing & Snowboarding
+Skiing and Snowboarding

 The resort has more than 30 acres of skiable terrain and more than a dozen trails from beginner to expert.
 Hidden Valley is most popular for its night skiing and midnight ski sessions on Fridays and Saturdays during the season.
 The slopes open each year in mid-December and close in February or March depending on the weather.
 There is a Kids Zone for young skiers and ski and snowboarding lessons for children and adults.
 For non-skiers, Hidden Valley has the Polar Plunge, a snow tubing hill for visitors of all ages.

-Art Hill in Forest Park - When the snow falls in St. Louis, you'll find hundreds of kids and parents dragging their sleds and toboggans to Art Hill in Forest Park.
-The long wide hill stretching from the Art Museum to the Grand Basin is considered by many to be the best sledding hill in St. Louis.
-Or at least the most famous.
+After a snowstorm, you'll find hundreds of kids and parents dragging their sleds and toboggans to Art Hill in Forest Park.
+The long wide hill stretching from the Art Museum to the Grand Basin is considered by many to be the best sledding hill in St. Louis, or at least the most famous.

 If you are in or near St. Charles, Blanchette Park is the place to go.
 It has several large open hills where sledders can take a ride on snowy days.
-For residents of western St. Charles county, or anyone that's looking for one of the steepest sledding hills in the area, it's hard to beat sledding down the backside of Lake St. Louise (the "little lake") at Lake St. Louis.
+For residents of western St. Charles County, or anyone that's looking for one of the steepest sledding hills in the area, it's hard to beat sledding down the backside of Lake St. Louise (the "little lake") at Lake St. Louis.
 It also bundles two winter activities together.
 If the lake's frozen solid, and the ice is smooth, you'll find kids and adults alike skating on the lake.

 Bald Eagle Watching

-Alton & Grafton, IL - Along the Great River Road in Alton and Grafton, you'll find one of the largest populations of bald eagles in the United States.
+Along the Great River Road in Alton and Grafton, you'll find one of the largest populations of bald eagles in the United States.
 Hundreds (and sometimes thousands) of bald eagles return every winter to build nests along the Mississippi River.
 You can see them as you drive along or attend one of the many bald eagle events for a closer look.

 The small and otherwise sleepy town of Clarksville attracts thousands of visitors during the winter.
 Its location on the Mississippi River makes it a prime spot for eagle watching.
-The Clarksville Visitors Center even offers binoculars and spotting scopes for public use.
-And because Clarksville's business district is filled with unique shops and restaurants, it's a great destination for a winter day trip.
+The Clarksville Visitors Center offers binoculars and spotting scopes for public use.
+While there, check out the Clarksville business district, which is filled with unique shops and restaurants.